gfarnadi/gfarnadi.github.io/student.md

 [EQUAL Lab Wiki]()

 ## Open Opportunities
-EQUAL lab has one open PhD position at McGill for Fall 2024.
-If you are interested to work on algorithmic fairness and interested to join the lab, please follow the application instructions bellow.
+EQUAL lab has one open **PhD position at McGill university for Fall 2024**.
+If you have a solid background and a keen interest in algorithmic fairness, and you're enthusiastic about joining our lab, please follow the application instructions outlined below.

 ## Current students